-Pneumococcal disease refers to a wide range of infections caused by bacteria.
-The most severe infections are among the most life-threatening illnesses in Australia – particularly among children under two years of age and elderly people.
+Pneumococcal disease refers to a wide range of infections that is caused by some bacteria.
+The most severe infections are a leading cause of life-threatening illnesses in Australia – particularly among children under two years of age and elderly people.

 The pneumococcus bacteria can spread between people through infected droplets in the air and by touching an infected person.
 It most commonly spreads when an infected person sneezes or coughs.